tmadl/semisup-learn/README.md

 - it makes no additional assumptions except for the ones made by the choice of classifier

 The main disadvantage is high computational complexity.
+Note: this is an early stage research project, and work in progress.

 Usage
 ===============